-The livestock, housed during the winter, provided a supply of manure which enabled the farm to maintain soil fertility and ensure that good crops of vegetables could be grown without relying on external sources of manure and compost.
-With the livestock in place the farm attained full Demeter and Organic certification in 2005.
+The animals, housed during the winter, provided a supply of manure which enabled the farm to maintain soil fertility and ensure that good crops of vegetables could be grown without relying on external sources of manure and compost.
+With the animals in place the farm attained full Demeter and Organic certification in 2005.
 This guarantees to the wider public that organic and biodynamic practices have been applied.

 The farm took on an apprentice, who participated in the two-year Biodynamic Apprentice Training programme.
 There were regular well-attended monthly farm work days and social events open to everyone (members and non-members).
 Members were actively encouraged to get involved in running their farm.

 The increased land area meant that more members were needed to ensure the project remained viable and a new membership drive was launched.
 To support this, in 2005 SCA received a grant from the National Lottery Seed Programme ‘Growing Home’.
 This paid for someone to actively promote membership to a wider circle, produce a leaflet and help fund much needed capital equipment.
 This proved very successful and before the year’s end membership had risen to 100 and we began a waiting list that soon rose to 30 families.